-GAT+ Calendar audit presents all Calendars existing on your domain.
+GAT+ Google Calendar audit presents all Calendars existing on your domain.

 In Calendars, the admin can add and remove any additional owners to any existing calendar owned by users of your domain.